emonhossainraihan/Notes/HTTP-and-authentication.md

   });
 });
  ```
-You don't need to add `app.use(auth)` in app.js and you can control any route with Authentication like
+You don't need to add `app.use(auth)` in app.js and you can control any route with Authentication like:

 ```js
 dishRouter